nus-cs2113-AY2122S1/tp/docs/UserGuide.md

    * [Create income entry with date: `add_in_d`](#create-income-entry-with-date-add_in_d)
    * [Delete income entry: `del_in`](#delete-income-entry-del_in)

-   2.3 List / View information
+   2.3 List / View Information
    * [List all expense entries: `list_ex`](#list-all-expense-entries-list_ex)
    * [List all income entries: `list_in`](#list-all-income-entries-list_in)
    * [View total expense: `total_ex`](#view-total-expense-total_ex)